krishkuvrani-creator/Fake-News-Detection-BERT-Gemini/README.md

   Cross-check with Gemini AI

-  Provide a final decision (Fake/Real) with explanation
+  Provide a final decision (Fake/Real) with explanation The app is built using Streamlit for an interactive UI.

-  The app is built using Streamlit for an interactive UI.
+  You need to download the dataset (Fake.csv, True.csv) from the Kaggle link:- https://www.kaggle.com/datasets/emineyetm/fake-news-detection-datasets